colquittlab/colquittlab.github.io/index.md

 We focus on the neural circuitry that is dedicated to the production and learning of birdsong, a complex sensorimotor behavior.

-Our lab combines advanced molecular assays, imaging, and quantitative analysis of birdsong to understand:
-- the gene regulatory networks that build birdsong neural circuitry during development
-- how these networks intersect with experience during birdsong learning -how modifications to these networks contributed to the evolution of birdsong and other complex learned behaviors.
-{:.center}

 {% include section.html full=true %}